nwhitehead/pineapple/README.md

 This sets up virtualenv, installs requirements with pip, and calls pyinstaller to build the application.
 Do `make test` to try it.

+BUG: The PySide installation process sometimes does not do the postinstall, you need to run `venv/bin/python venv/bin/pyside_postinstall.py -install` manually to finish installation.

 ## Mac OS X

-Use Homebrew for tools (http://brew.sh/).
+Use Homebrew for python versions ([http://brew.sh/]).
 Follow instructions on website to get get brew setup, then do:

-* `brew install python python3 virtualenv`
+* `brew install python python3 qt`

+Next get virtualenv using pip:

+* `pip install virtualenv`

 I had trouble with the brew version of nodejs and npm.
-Instead go to nodejs.org and directly install node, which also installs npm.
+Instead go to [http://nodejs.org] and directly install node, which also installs npm.

+During the build, the "Running setup.py develop for notebook" takes a long time, it is actually running npm and installing many packages with no output.

+Alternative for Qt: Get Qt directly from [http://www.qt.io/download-open-source/#section-2]

 ## Notes